To remain eligible for internal funding opportunities, recipients must submit a final report at the end of the funding period.

 The upper left-hand corner of the first page of the report must include the award recipient's name, the original title (on the proposal), and the semester and year of the award.
 Please use this form as a guideline for the final report.

-The Final Project Report must briefly address the following:
+The Final Project Report must briefly address:

 - What was done?
 (Summarize the project activities.)